Dreamworld (Australia): 2000s

 In January 2001, the Australian Wildlife Experience opened after the refurbishment and expansion of Koala Country.
 Later that year in April, Big Brother Australia commenced broadcasting following the redevelopment of Dreamworld's Amphitheatre.
 In December 2001, the Cyclone opened after its relocation from Luna Park Sydney where it was known as "The Big Dipper".
 Also in 2001, two new Bengal tigers, Kato and Kaasha, were born in Tiger Island.
 In 2002, Nickelodeon Central replaced Kennyland and Village Oval to include a wide variety of new and refurbished children's rides.

-In 2003, Dreamworld further expanded its wildlife offerings by running after hours "Sunset Safaris".
+In 2003, Dreamworld further expanded its wildlife offerings by running after hours 'Sunset Safaris'.
 In August 2003, Thunderbolt was closed.
 It was demolished and sold for scrap metal in March 2004.
 Dreamworld has retained a section of track and at least one train in the park's back-of-house areas.
 Later that year in September 2004, The Claw opened in Ocean Parade.
 On 15 March 2005, the Skylink Chairlift, which provided a link between Gold Rush Country and the Australian Wildlife Experience, closed.
 It remained standing for several months before the wires were removed.
 The support poles remain standing to this day.
 Gum Tree Gully closed to make way for the world's first Wiggles World which opened on 10 September 2005.

 In 2006, Ardent Leisure shifted its focus to improving its offerings of water attractions.
 In April, Blue Lagoon was closed due to its planned replacement by WhiteWater World as a separate gated complex.
 On 24 June, the FlowRider opened in Ocean Parade.
 On 7 November, the Eureka Mountain Mine Ride closed and it remained standing until 2018 In 2007, two Sumatran Tiger cubs, Indah and Rahni, were born at Tiger Island.
 Later that year in September, Mick Doohan's Motocoaster opened after the relocation of the Avis Vintage Cars.

 On 20 June 2008, SpongeBob FlyPants opened as part of Nickelodeon Central.
 On 9 June, Tiger Island welcomed the birth of three Sumatran Tiger cubs: Ndari, Jaya and Shanti.

-In the middle of 2008, the final series of Australian Big Brother for the Channel 10 Network was produced leaving the house and studios standing upon completion.
+In the middle of 2008, the final series of Australian Big Brother for the Channel 10 Network was produced, leaving the house and studios standing upon completion.
 In Ocean Parade, V8 Supercars RedLine opened on 26 December near the FlowRider and Cyclone entrance.
-A few months later, the Vortex was closed and removed to make way for AVPX which opened on 10 April 2009.
+A few months later, the Vortex was closed and removed to make way for AVPX (Alien vs. Predator vs. You) an indoor laser skirmish attraction which opened on 10 April 2009.
 Almost exactly one year later in April 2010, the Illuminate Light & Laser Spectacular began seasonal operation in Main Street.
 In September, the Tower of Terror relaunched as the Tower of Terror II featuring a new, reversed car.